wp-plugins/mycurator/README.txt

 3. Saved page meta box with images in WordPress post editor.

 == Changelog ==

+= 2.2.0 =
+* Fixed problem where some YouTube videos were not embedding correctly for Topic of Type Video
+* More fixes to image capture to make it more reliable
+* For paid plans, a new Get It tab to Publish directly while specifying Categories, bypassing Topics

 = 2.1.4 =
 * Option added to remove duplicate articles within a Topic using their title